tgalarneau/bms/README.md

 * systemctl start inverter.service
 * systemctl enable inverter.service

-These service files must be updated to show your version used.
-I have only tested and using with linux but should be okay from any python and bluetooth ready computer within bluetooth range.
-I use the RaspberryPi Zero W for 24/7 and proximity to device's bluetooth signal and feeding a webserver giving access to any device on my lan.
+These service files must be updated to show version used and location.
+I have only used with linux but should be okay from any python and bluetooth ready computer.
+I use a RaspberryPi Zero W for 24/7 and proximity to device's bluetooth signal and feeding a webserver giving access to any device on my lan.

 Influx also offers a free cloud version of their database which would give the ability to access the bms from anywhere via the internet.
 Haven't tried this yet.